W2Wzj/DADA/README.md

 ## Introduction
 Source-Free Universal Domain Adaptation (UniDA) aims to transfer knowledge from a source domain to a target domain without access to the source data nor prior knowledge about the category shift between domains.
 In this paper, we propose IBA (Identify Before Adaptation), a novel source-free domain adaptation framework that explicitly identifies both source-private and target-private signals before model adaptation.
 IBA employs a two-stage process: first, it uses prior class probability distributions to differentiate between source- and target-private information; second, it introduces two specialized loss functions that encourage the separation of known and unknown samples within the target domain.
-Extensive experiments on various UniDA benchmarks show that IBA outperforms existing methods, delivering superior adaptation performance across diverse scenarios.

 ## Framework
 ![alt text](image.png)